 Museum of Life and Science

-There are also quite a few family-friendly places to explore during a weekend in Durham but start with the Museum of Life and Science.
+There are also quite a few family-friendly places to go during a weekend in Durham but start with the Museum of Life and Science.

 Personally, I think you and the kids (or just you) can explore for hours.
 We can easily think of things to love about MLS and also included it in our guides to children’s museums throughout the state and North Carolina’s awesome museums.